 13. The child was conceived as a result of rape.

 I’ve written a lot about date rape and the tragedy of women being drugged and raped.
-Some women choose adoption because they discover at several months pregnant that it’s too late for an abortion.
+Some women choose to give a baby up for adoption because they discover at several months pregnant that it’s too late for an abortion.
 Many of these women didn’t even know they had been victimized.
 The trauma of the discovery of an assault and the subsequent pregnancy can make the prospect of parenting terrifying.
 Some will choose adoption for one of the other reasons above, but many may choose adoption because their child is a reminder of the trauma.

 14. Abortion is not an option.